Chemistry Ph.D. Requirements

 A master’s degree may be earned under either of two plans as determined by the advisory committee.

 Graduate School Requirements

-In addition to reading the information presented here, all graduate students are encouraged to examine the Graduate School website for regulations concerning graduate study at the University of Connecticut.
+In addition to reading the information presented here, all graduate students are encouraged to examine the Registrar’s website for regulations concerning graduate study at the University of Connecticut.
 The general degree requirements are given in the University of Connecticut Graduate Handbook.